angular-extensions/pretty-html-log/README.md

 ### Usage

+pretty-html-log can be used in two different ways.
+The first and most simple way is to simply import the `phl` function into your test.

+### Usage via import

 The `@angular-extensions/pretty-html-log` package provides a `phl` method that you can use to pretty print a `fixture`, `debugElement`, `nativeElement` or even a plain HTML string.
 Simply import it while debugging and pretty print that HTML.

 ```typescript